 If you’re interested in exploring Retinol further make sure to check out our article that provides more in-depth information on the strengths of Retinol and more.

-In order ensure your skin is not sensitized, you should be using gentle products in your skincare routine.
-Be on the lookout for mild cleansers, well-formulated moisturizers and serums packed full of antioxidants.
-In so doing, you’re helping your skin maximize the benefits offered by Retinol while minimizing the negative side effects.
-In fact, Retinol works really well in conjunction with Niacinamide (Vitamin B3), which is a popular antioxidant known for its skin clarifying properties among other things.
-If you’re interested in learning more, make sure to check out our in-depth guide on the ways Niacinamide improves the skin, inclusive of benefits, best practices and more.
+Retinol works really well in conjunction with Niacinamide (Vitamin B3), which is a popular antioxidant known for its skin clarifying properties among other things.
+If you’re interested in learning more, make sure to check out our in-depth guide on the ways Niacinamide improves the skin, inclusive of benefits, best practices, and more.

 Keep in mind that Retinol deteriorates when exposed to the elements like air and light, so consider only buying Retinol in airtight and opaque packaging – basically avoid anything in a jar.

-As the ingredient can take some for your skin to get used to make sure that when incorporating it into your skincare routine, you do it slowly so as to minimize possible irritations.
-Generally speaking, you should also be applying your Retinol at night since as we mentioned above the Vitamin degrades with exposure to the sun.
+As the ingredient can take some for your skin to get used to, making sure that you incorporate it into your daily skincare routine with ease and patience is of utmost importance.
+A little patience foes a long way in minimizing possible irritations.
+Generally speaking, you should also be applying your Retinol at night since, as we mentioned above, the Vitamin degrades with exposure to the sun.

 THE TRUTH ABOUT USING RETINOL IN THE DAY

-On one hand, summer is actually considered to be a good time to start using a Retinoid because the humidity makes your skin less likely to get as irritated while it adjusts to the Antioxidant.
+On one hand, summer is actually considered to be a good time to start using a Retinoid because the humidity makes your skin less likely to get irritated while it adjusts to the powerful antioxidant.

 On the other, although the jury may still be out on the sensitizing effects of Retinol on your skin in terms of the sun, we do know that it boosts cell turnover and that’s why we’d still stress the importance of investing in a broad-spectrum sunscreen.
 Make sure to check out our in-depth run-down if you’re trying to figure out how to pick a good sunscreen.

-Although the positive changes that happen to skin from before and after using Retinol are definitely worth the wait there are still a couple of potential common side effects.
-These may include irritation, peeling, extreme dryness and redness that are especially prevalent when you first start using Retinol.
-This being so as a wise man once said, patience is a virtue.
+Although the positive changes that happen to the skin before and after using Retinol are definitely worth the wait, there are still a couple of potential common side effects.
+These may include irritation, peeling, extreme dryness, and redness.
+These side effects are especially prevalent when you first start using Retinol.
+This is why we’ve said it before and we’ll say it again: patience is a virtue.
 Give it 2-6 weeks to allow your skin to adapt to regular use.
 Even better as we mentioned above don’t rush it and slowly ease Retinol into your routine to avoid a rough transition.

 Generally speaking, a pea-sized amount is enough to cover your whole face and some experts say that should also consider washing your face about 15 minutes before application.